|

 without slipping.
 Then P describes a roulette 1).

-The point-roulettes for which a circle rolls on a line or on another circle, are known as cycloidal curves.
-Some authors name the roulette a spirographic curve.
+The point-roulettes for which a circle rolls on a line or on another circle,

 The same curves can be defined as a glissette 3): as the locus of a point